 - When individuals mix different central nervous system depressants together, it produces a synergism of the effects of both drugs.
 Often, the effects of the drugs are enhanced, meaning that the common effects of taking either drug individually become significantly increased when both are used in combination.
 The enhancement of effects includes increased feelings of relaxation, wellbeing, and euphoria at low doses.

-Drinking alcohol with the extended-release form of tramadol may interfere with the extended-release mechanism of the drug, such that there is a “dumping effect.”
+- Drinking alcohol with the extended-release form of tramadol may interfere with the extended-release mechanism of the drug, such that there is a “dumping effect.”
 This means that when a large dose of the drug is intended to be released slowly over time, as in the extended-release form of tramadol, taking it with alcohol may result in the entire dose of the drug being released much more quickly.
 Whether or not this effect actually occurs remains somewhat debated; however, the potential for it to occur is there.

-Consuming alcohol with opiate drugs often alters the absorption rates and distribution of the drug.
+- Consuming alcohol with opiate drugs often alters the absorption rates and distribution of the drug.
 Using tramadol in high amounts and drinking alcohol may increase the absorption rates of the tramadol and increase its central nervous system depressant effects.

 - The potential for overdose from either drug is increased when tramadol and alcohol are used in combination.
 Because alcohol and tramadol have similar overall effects even though they operate by different neurotransmitter systems, the effect of each drug is enhanced when these drugs are used in combination.
 This includes the potential to overdose on one or both drugs.

 - The potential for an individual to develop atypical responses to tramadol is increased when an individual uses the drug in combination with alcohol.
 These types of atypical responses are extremely difficult to predict because they are rare and not well documented in the literature.
 This may lead to difficulty diagnosing what is happening with an individual and could result in the delay of important interventions that can help the person.

 - Chronic use of alcohol or opiate drugs like tramadol has devastating costs.
 Using these drugs in combination increases the risk of developing chronic diseases that are associated with using either drug alone.
 The likelihood of developing a number of different types of cancer, cirrhosis of the liver, gastrointestinal issues like ulcers, arteriosclerosis, stroke, neurological damage that can lead to dementia, issues with the kidneys, and a number of other chronic conditions is significantly increased when these drugs are used in combination.
 Drinking alcohol in combination with the combined form of acetaminophen and tramadol in large doses over lengthy periods of time increases the risks of liver damage even further.

-Even one-time use of alcohol and tramadol together can increase the risk that an individual will become involved in an accident, experience issues due to poor judgment, or experience severe issues due to risk-taking behaviors, such as engaging in unprotected sex, being a victim of a violent crime, etc. Chronic use of these drugs in combination increases the risks of these potential incidents even further.
+- Even one-time use of alcohol and tramadol together can increase the risk that an individual will become involved in an accident, experience issues due to poor judgment, or experience severe issues due to risk-taking behaviors, such as engaging in unprotected sex, being a victim of a violent crime, etc. Chronic use of these drugs in combination increases the risks of these potential incidents even further.

-Men who chronically abuse tramadol and alcohol are at an increased risk for issues with sexual dysfunctions.
+- Men who chronically abuse tramadol and alcohol are at an increased risk for issues with sexual dysfunctions.
 Pregnant women who drink alcohol and use opiate drugs like tramadol increase the risk of having children with developmental disorders or physical dependence on drugs.

 - There is a strong positive association between the development of a mental health disorder and substance abuse.
 This relationship is quite complicated and dependent on the number of individual circumstances, including a person’s genetic makeup, past experiences, how often they use the drugs, etc. However, individuals who chronically engage in polysubstance abuse are at greater risk to develop or be diagnosed with disorders, such as depression, anxiety disorders, etc. Of course, individuals who chronically abuse one or more drugs are at an extreme risk to develop a formal substance use disorder as well.

 - Chronic use of alcohol and tramadol can accelerate the development of physical dependence on one or both drugs.

 - Chronic use of central nervous system depressants is associated with increased risk of self-harm and suicide attempts.

 According to sources like SAMHSA, the abuse of alcohol and other opiate drugs like tramadol is a concern across all age groups, but it is a particular concern for younger individuals under the age of 25.